Want to Join a TPS Committee?

 - Committee Participation Online Form (for all TPS eligible members, Active, Life/Emeritus, Resident/Fellow).
-Medical students are eligible for committee sign-up but must verify membership with Crystal Healey, Membership Services Manager first.
+Medical students are eligible for committee sign-up but must verify membership with Rachel Mullin, Membership Services Manager first.

 ADMINISTRATION AND PRACTICE MANAGEMENT -- plans socioeconomic programs and monitors agency programs relating to liability insurance, third party payors, managed care systems, governmental physician-payment programs, and office management.

 ADOLESCENCE & SPORTS MEDICINE -- monitors available science and data regarding the broad range of adolescent health and sports medicine issues, and formulates related recommendations for TPS consideration.
 Areas of recent committee interest and activities have included healthy life styles promotion, health risk behaviors, sexuality and sexual activity/pregnancy, substance abuse, sport safety, mental health screening, and enhancement of health professional education about adolescent medicine and sports medicine.

 AWARDS -- recommends to the Executive Board guidelines for the TPS Sidney Kaliski Award of Merit and the Distinguished Service Award; reviews the nominations for these two awards and selects the recipients.

 CHILD ABUSE AND NEGLECT -- reviews issues relating to child abuse and neglect, its causes and prevention and plans annual educational programs for pediatricians.